 Paul D. Coverdell Fellows Program

-The University of Michigan School of Information, in partnership with the U.S. Peace Corps, provides Returned Peace Corps Volunteers the opportunity to earn a Master of Science in Information (MSI) through the Paul D. Coverdell Fellows program.
+The Master of Health Informatics program, in partnership with the U.S. Peace Corps, provides Returned Peace Corps Volunteers (RPCVs) the opportunity to earn a Master of Health Informatics, a joint degree in the School of Information and the School of Public Health, through the Paul D. Coverdell Fellows program.
+Returned Peace Corps Response (PCR) and Global Health Services Partnership (GHSP) volunteers who have served at least 12 months, either consecutively or through a combination of tours, are eligible for Coverdell Fellowships.

-The Paul D. Coverdell Fellows program offers financial support to those who have served as a Peace Corps Volunteer, Peace Corps Response (PCR) Volunteer, or Global Health Service Partnership Volunteer prior to enrolling in UMSI’s MSI program.
+The Paul D. Coverdell Fellows program offers financial support to those who have served in the Peace Corps prior to enrolling in the MHI program.

-Up to two incoming Returned Peace Corps Volunteers will be selected each year to be Coverdell Fellows.
+Traditionally, up to two incoming Returned Peace Corps Volunteers will be selected each year to be Coverdell Fellows.
+To learn more, visit the Peace Corps’ Paul D. Coverdell Fellows program website.

-All RPCVs receive an application fee waiver to the MSI program.
-RPCVs who are selected as a Coverdell Fellow will receive a 50 to 100% tuition scholarship to the University of Michigan School of Information.
-Coverdell Fellows are encouraged to participate in U-M and UMSI’s Peace Corps recruitment activities and have an expectation to bring the third goal of the Peace Corps to the University.
+All RPCVs will receive an application fee waiver to the MHI program.
+RPCVs who are selected as a Coverdell Fellow will receive between a 50%-100% tuition scholarship to the University of Michigan Health Informatics graduate program.
+As students, Coverdell Fellows are encouraged to participate in U-M and UMSI’s Peace Corps recruitment activities and to bring the third goal of the Peace Corps to the university.

 Coverdell Fellowship contact information